Moravian University Police Department

 Report Hate/Bias Incident or Anonymous Tip: 610 861-1539

-Note: All 911 calls placed through the College phone system are routed to the Campus Police.
+Note: All 911 calls placed through the University phone system are routed to the Campus Police.
 All 911 calls placed on a cell phone will be routed to either Bethlehem Emergency, Northampton County Emergency, or Lehigh County Emergency depending on where you are on campus.
-When calling 911, make sure to inform the communications operator of your location and that you are on the campus of Moravian College.
+When calling 911, make sure to inform the communications operator of your location and that you are on the campus of Moravian University.

 |Campus Police||610 861-1421|